rbaldasso/zabbix-routeros-bgp/README.md

 ### Installation

-Import the template, set the macros (user credentials and SSH portfor zabbix) and copy the [bgp_peer.sh](/bgp_peer.sh) script to the externalscripts directory ([link](https://www.zabbix.com/documentation/current/en/manual/config/items/itemtypes/external#external-check-result)).
+Import the template, set the macros (user credentials that and SSH port of your Mikrotik router) and copy the [bgp_peer.sh](/bgp_peer.sh) script to the externalscripts directory ([link](https://www.zabbix.com/documentation/current/en/manual/config/items/itemtypes/external#external-check-result)).

 Create the files below and make sure that they are owned by the Zabbix user: